Former SNC-Lavalin CEO faces new corruption charges

-OTTAWA, Feb 27 (Reuters) - The former chief executive of SNC-Lavalin Group Inc, a Canadian construction and engineering company caught in a far-reaching misconduct scandal, faces six new fraud-related charges, police said on Wednesday after issuing a warrant for his arrest.
+OTTAWA (Reuters) - The former chief executive of SNC-Lavalin Group Inc (SNC.TO), a Canadian construction and engineering company caught in a far-reaching misconduct scandal, faces six new fraud-related charges, police said on Wednesday after issuing a warrant for his arrest.

 The province of Quebec’s anti-corruption police unit alleges that ex-CEO Pierre Duhaime, who resigned from the Montreal-based company last year, committed fraud and other criminal offenses.